byu/langis/README.markdown

 Our main problems:

-* We have jobs that get queued up in different controllers, models and model observers.
+* We have long running jobs that get queued up in different controllers, models and model observers.
 Jobs may even queue up other jobs.
-And our code becomes more brittle source base since we have to remember to make changes in each of those places whenever we modify job creation.
-Jobs are more difficult to organize.
+  Application business process becomes increasingly difficult to maintain as every new change may touch (or add to) different parts of the code.
 * Higher latency response times because the model observer callbacks are run in the same thread as the Rails request.
 Clients won't get responses until we finish queuing up all the jobs, or handle the job queuing failures.